Covid 19 Delta outbreak: Duncan Garner says he has coronavirus, is awaiting test result - NZ Herald

 "Everything he was suffering from pointed towards Covid-19.
 So, we got him tested.
 Results confirmed Covid.
 My results are pending but, at the time of writing, all roads appear to lead to Covid-19.
 I can't taste anything, I'm sweating, I'm feeling hot".

-Garner said his son wasn't old enough to get the vaccine and urged for people to have the jab.
+Garner, who is double-vaccinated, said his 11-year-old son wasn't old enough to get the vaccine and urged for people to have the jab.

 "Get vaccinated.
 You're a mug for not doing it," Garner wrote.

 Since the Delta outbreak began in August, 938 children under the age of nine have caught the virus.
 Fifteen children under nine have been hospitalised.
-This represents five per cent of all hospitalisations.
+This represents 5 per cent of all hospitalisations.

 Of the 90 cases currently in hospital with Covid-19, 50 are unvaccinated or ineligible, nine have been partially vaccinated for less than 14 days and another 14 have been partially vaccinated for more than 14 days.